maxistar/tonwalletapp/readme.md

   - [x] add tree dots
   - [ ] create a model
   - [ ] create interactions between models
-- [ ] select what to do form
+- [x] select what to do form
-  - [ ] move existing start page logic to fragments
+  - [x] move existing start page logic to fragments
-  - [ ] create a second fragment and redirect user there
+  - [x] create a second fragment and redirect user there
 - [ ] create form to enter the secret phrase
+  - [x] create a button to redirect there
+  - [ ] create a layout

 ### UI Tassks